 Another key issue is transport.
 Removing cars from urban centres can have incredible benefits, as cities like Madrid and Oslo have found – from increasing social cohesion to reducing air pollution.
 But only if there are viable alternatives.
 If we can’t easily walk, cycle or get public transport into our local town centre, and driving is no longer an option, then obviously we’re much less likely to go there in the first place.

-3. Do we need high streets anymore?
+3. Do we need high streets anymore or are they?
 Shouldn’t we just let the high street die?